Skip to main content

 Concluding remarks

 Protein language modeling is an interdisciplinary science at the intersection of bioinformatics, biochemistry, and computational sciences.
-Such modeling techniques are becoming an integral part of biochemical research through the fast-paced progress of NLP and computational hardware.
+Such modeling techniques are becoming an integral part of biochemical research as NLP and computational hardware advance rapidly.
 It is easy to recognize the potential of protein language modeling in general life sciences: The generation of novel sequences for therapeutics, industrial catalysts, and synthetic biology, all the while annotating newly sequenced and generated proteins alike.

-Importantly, amino acid-based vocabularies are not the only biochemically relevant use of NLP models.
-DNA, codon, and even atom-wise vocabularies are being explored in many applications: For example, genomics, phylogenetics, and small-molecule-to-protein interactions.
-There are many avenues ready to explore in the biological NLP field.
+Importantly, amino acid-based vocabularies are not the only biochemically relevant uses of NLP models.
+DNA, codon, and even atom-wise vocabularies are being explored in many applications, including genomics, phylogenetics, and small-molecule-to-protein interactions.
+There are many avenues to explore in the field of biological NLP.

-As someone learning competency in biochemistry, it is important to keep in mind the capabilities of protein language modeling while recognizing it is a somewhat new and accelerating field.
+As someone learning competency in biochemistry, it is important to remember the capabilities of protein language modeling while recognizing that it is a relatively new and rapidly evolving field.
 Computational protein modeling may look vastly different in two years and will likely be completely different a decade from now.
 Regardless, computational tools serve as a helper to biochemists, not replacements.
-Standard biochemical assays to determine the structure and function of proteins will always be necessary to confirm and further inform the findings of a computational domain.
-This computational domain can simply weed out the plausible options for a given problem away from the implausible ones, enabling the impossible-seeming search of biochemical space.
+Standard biochemical assays to determine protein structure and function will always be necessary to confirm and further inform computational domain findings.
+This computational domain can simply weed out plausible from implausible ones.

 References